bigfix/developer.bigfix.com/site/reference/types/string.md

 # x64 application &lt;string&gt; : application

-Returns an object corresponding to the 64-bit application specified by &amp;lt;string&amp;gt;.
+Returns an object corresponding to the 64-bit application specified by &lt;string&lt;.
 On a 32-bit computer, this is equivalent to a normal application inspector, but on a 64-bit machine, this inspector returns an object that has filesystem redirection disabled.

 # x64 file &lt;string&gt; : file

-Returns an object corresponding to a 64 bit file with pathname specified by &amp;lt;string&amp;gt;.
+Returns an object corresponding to a 64 bit file with pathname specified by &lt;string&lt;.
 On a 32-bit computer, this is equivalent to a normal file inspector, but on a 64-bit machine, this inspector returns an object that has filesystem redirection disabled.

 # x64 folder &lt;string&gt; : folder

 Returns a filesystem object corresponding to a 64-bit folder with the given pathname.
 On a 32-bit computer, this is equivalent to a normal folder inspector, but on a 64-bit machine, this inspector returns an object that has filesystem redirection disabled.
 This action is transitive: any resulting filesystem objects will also have redirection disabled.
-For example, &amp;quot;pathnames of files of x64 folder &amp;lt;path&amp;gt;&amp;quot; will disable redirection when locating the folder, iterating over the files in the folder and calculating pathnames.
+For example, "pathnames of files of x64 folder &lt;path&lt;" will disable redirection when locating the folder, iterating over the files in the folder and calculating pathnames.

 # xml document of &lt;string&gt; : xml dom document